allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ### Disabling animations

 UI tests usually take a lot of time compared to simple unit tests.
 We want to make our tests as fast as possible as we'll be running them as part of CI.
-We'll disable UI animations in our application when UI tests are running to speed things up.
+We'll disable UI animations in the application when UI tests are running to speed things up.

-This can be done by setting an environment key which we will later check at application start.
-We have to do this before every test so the best way to do this is to extend `XCUIApplication` class:
+This can be done by setting an environment key, which we will later check at application start.
+The best way to do this is to extend `XCUIApplication` class as it has to be done before every test:

 ```swift
 extension XCUIApplication {